 Lacquering Ito

-Here is a quick and simple way to help strengthen your tsuka-ito after it’s already wrapped on your tsuka.
+Here is a quick and simple way to help strengthen your production sword’s tsuka-ito.

 I use this method mainly on genuine silk but I have also used it on nubuck leather and Japanese cotton with good results and it can also be used with synthetic silk ito.
 I always recommend testing on a scrap piece first.

-You can achieve different results from stiff but still soft on the surface, to almost completely solid and plastic-like depending on the number of coats you use, the technique with which it’s applied, and the viscosity of the mixture.
+You can achieve different results from stiff but still soft on the surface, to almost completely solid and plastic-like depending on the number of coats you use and the technique with which it’s applied.

 I will be demonstrating the first example, stiffer ito while still fairly soft on the surface, as it is what feels best to me.
 I will also be using polyurethane since it’s generally more accessible and safer to use than urushi lacquer.